Summer Before the First Year (August)

 The Director of Graduate Studies (DGS) may put a student on academic probation for the reasons listed below.
 If the transgression is severe or if the student does not correct his/her behavior, the DGS may remove the student from the program with the consent of the chairman or - in his absence - his deputy or acting deputy.
 The student cannot be removed from the program if the DGS and the chair (or the deputy chair) disagree.

-The procedures and regulations of the Graduate School of Arts and Sciences (GSAS) supersede the regulations of the Economics department.
+The procedures and regulations of the Office of Graduate Studies in Arts and Sciences (GSAS) supersede the regulations of the Economics department.
 Therefore, no part of this document can be used as a justification for an exception to the regulations of the GSAS.

 - Absent permission from the DGS, students are required to take the core courses in the first year.